ey-lab/formation-python/lessons/20-python-programming/README.md

 >>> [(x, y) for x in [1,2,3] for y in [3,1,4] if x != y] [(1, 3), (1, 4), (2, 3), (2, 1), (2, 4), (3, 1), (3, 4)]
 ```

+# Exercise 2.1 : Manipulate Python typing

+Manipulate the different types of variables with the Python Notebook : [21-variables-typing](/lessons/20-python-programming/notebooks/21-variables-typing.ipynb).

 ## Functional Programming Tools